 - 1. Prepare Resolutions designed to aid in implementing the objectives and policies of the Society. - 2.
 Maintain close liaison with the officers and other committees to assure that matters they wish to develop into Resolutions are considered. - 3.
 Present Resolutions to the Board of Directors and a necrology report to the NCWSS membership at the banquet or general session. - 4.
 Transmit Resolutions to the NCWSS Editor for publishing in the Proceedings. - 5.
-Assemble information on deceased members of the Society, arrange for expressing condolences to their families and arrange for appropriate recognition by the Society at the official banquet or general session.
+Assemble information on deceased members, former members, or those who had significant impact on the NCWSS; arrange for the expression of condolences to their families; and arrange for appropriate recognition by the Society at the official banquet or general session.
+Discretion on the individuals to be included in the report can be a product of the committee and consultation with the NCWSS President.